hayj/DataStructureTools/README.md

 The counterpart of these 2 features described above (using the `funct` init param) is you can misdesign your program and return an old "item result" (the processing of the item) which is not a right one according to you actual program version.
 In our case, for example, imagine you updated the `strToLower` function so it doesn't lower the first letter of the text, you may not realize that your `sd` return bad "item results" because it return old ones loaded from the pickle file.

 So to be sure to do not misdesign your program, you can set the init param `cacheCheckRatio`.
-It enable the re-computation of an item even it already exists. `cacheCheckRatio` is the probability to re-compute an item.
-If you misdesigned your program, it will throw an `Exception` or just log an error if you set the init param `raiseBadDesignException` as `False`.
+It enable the re-computation of an item even it already exists. `cacheCheckRatio` is the probability to re-compute an item at each action.
+If you misdesigned your program (i.e. the new value is different from the old one in the SD), it will throw an `Exception` or just log an error if you set the init param `raiseBadDesignException` as `False`.

 	>>> sd = SerializableDict(funct=strToLower, limit=100, cacheCheckRatio=0.1)